-Distribution: Chiefly east of the Cascades in Washington; British Columbia south to California and New Mexico.
+Distribution: Occurring chiefly east of the Cascades in Washington; British Columbia to California east to Rocky Mountains and Great Plains.

-Habitat: Open slopes and dry meadows, foothills to high elevations in the mountains.
+Habitat: Open slopes and dry meadows, from sagebrush desert to middle elevations in the mountains.

 Conservation Status: Not of concern

 Leaves opposite, elliptic to elliptic-ovate, 1-3.5 cm. long and 5-25 mm. wide, short-petiolate.

 Flowers solitary on short, drooping pedicels in the leaf axils, and often also on short, few-flowered terminal racemes; corolla elongate, bell-shaped, noticeably longer than wide, 7-10 mm. long, pink or white, the 5 lobes + to as long as the tube; stamens 5; style 2-4 mm. long, glabrous; ovary 4-celled, inferior.